Benefit Cap Rules

 It is set at a different level depending on whether you live inside or outside London.

-The benefit cap is:
+From April 2023 the benefit cap is:

 The benefits included when seeing if your benefit income exceeds the benefit cap are:

 - Child Benefit

 - Jobseeker's Allowance

 - Income Support

 - Employment and Support Allowance (except when in the support group)